volcan01010/openstreetmap-carto/CREATING_CONTOURS.md

 styling information has already been incorporated into the _project.mml_ and _contours.mss_ files.

-The examples and data here are based on generating contours for the St Vincent and the Grenadines region.
-This region is used by the Overseas Development Agency multihazard app.
+The examples and data here are for the St Vincent and the Grenadines region.
+They are for use in a project by the British Geological Survey.

 ## Before you start